-If you're a small business, the prospect of navigating the labor market, identifying the talent you need, vetting candidates and bringing the right people on board can be daunting.
-But it's important to get this right, since making a bad hire can have significant consequences for your business.
+If you're a small business, the prospect of navigating the labour market, identifying the talent you need, vetting candidates and bringing the right people on board can be daunting.
+But it's essential to get this right since making a bad hire can have significant consequences for your business.

-Outsourcing your hiring to a recruitment company is a wise move if you don't feel confident taking on the job yourself.
-When working with an experienced partner that has taken the time to understand your needs, and also delivered results for companies similar to yours in the past, you can feel confident in their ability to find the right people for your organisation.
+Outsourcing your hiring to a recruitment company is wise if you don't feel confident taking on the job yourself.
+When working with an experienced partner that has taken the time to understand your needs and also delivered results for companies similar to yours in the past, you can feel confident in their ability to find the right people for your organisation.

-It can be reassuring to work with partners that have a strong background in your industry and knowledge of the most important trends in the sector right now, from the most influential technologies to recent changes in how people want to work.
+It can be reassuring to work with partners with a strong background in your industry and knowledge of the most critical trends in the sector, from the most influential technologies to recent changes in how people want to work.

-Randstad has 60 years of experience helping employers in various industries fulfill their recruitment and talent needs.
+Randstad has 60 years of experience helping employers in various industries fulfil their recruitment and talent needs.

 sourcing hard-to-find talent

-Plugging skills gaps is a major challenge for many businesses right now, with some estimates suggesting that talent shortages could lead to 85 million jobs going unfilled and $8.5 trillion in unrealized annual revenues by 2030.
+Plugging skills gaps is a significant challenge for many businesses right now, with some estimates suggesting that talent shortages could lead to 85 million jobs going unfilled and $8.5 trillion in unrealised annual revenues by 2030.